Virgin Mobile USA: Phone support

 Customers who already owned an iPhone were able to bring it to Virgin Mobile USA if it was compatible.
 From February 2018, grandfathered customers without the iPhone-only Inner Circle plan remained eligible to purchase Android devices, feature phones and mobile broadband modems.

 Services

 Inner Circle Virgin Mobile USA has one plan offering for new customers.
 The iPhone-only Inner Circle plan offers customers unlimited talk, text and data for $50.
 However, when users purchase an iPhone or bring their own iPhone and port their number to Virgin Mobile, the first 6 months of service are $1 per month.
 The Inner Circle plan also promotes "perks" that customers have exclusive access to as Inner Circle members.
 These "perks" include a companion ticket on Virgin Atlantic, an extra night at Virgin Hotels and discounts from Virgin Wines.

 Data Love and Data Love+ Virgin Mobile USA maintains the Data Love and Data Love+ plans for customers who were already using these services before June 21, 2017.
-These unlimited plans offer high-speed 4G LTE data.
-Data-Free Music is automatically included for those on Virgin Mobile's Data Love or Data Love + plan with Streaming Music.
-Users must download one (or more) of Virgin Mobile's streaming music partner's apps through Google Play or the iTunes App Store in order to access Data-Free Music.
-Virgin Mobile USA unlimited service plans for phones do allow roaming for devices that have been enabled to roam.
-Virgin Mobile maintains the text content of text messages for three months and records of to whom and when text messages were sent for two to three months.